 So to sum it up, according to Seymour Duncan, David’s #0001 Stratocaster has a 1957 light mint green ash body and a 1957 neck, from to two separate guitars, and the pickups are custom ‘60s Duncans.
 Seymour also insists that he actually didn’t sell it to Taylor but to Alan Rogan (Pete Towsend’s long time guitar tech), who then sold it to Phil.
 The neck could have been a 1954 but Seymour remembers that it had a ’57 neck with cigarette burns just above the nut, which David’s indeed has.

 Whether or not this is the true story of David’s guitar or not is not for me to decide.
-There are very few sources and although Seymour Duncan might have a good memory, there are some holes in his “theory”, not least because David Meads examination of the guitar in 1995 reveals strong evidence of it being a genuine 1954 model.
+There are very few sources and although Seymour Duncan might have a good memory, there are some holes in his “theory”, not least because David Meads, as mentioned above, examination of the guitar in 1995 reveals strong evidence of it being a genuine 1954 model.
 Phil Taylor also seems to deny the theory insisting on that Seymour is confusing the “frankenstein” with another guitar.

 One can also raise the question, why did Seymour only want $900 for it when he sold it to Taylor if it indeed was the #0001 Strat?
 Was it a symbolical price between friends or the fact that the vintage guitars phenomenon wasn’t an issue at the time?
 If one look at it the other way, baring in mind that Seymour knew it was a “fake” then why did he sell it for $900, which in those days was a bit too much for a seemingly ordinary guitar made up from different bits and pieces?

-Nevertheless, David’s #0001 is a unique guitar in it self and while many collectors keep their items behind glass or in storage, David uses the Strat frequently and even more so during the last couple of years.
-The guitar was last featured on a photo session by Ross Halfin in 2006.
+Nevertheless, David’s #0001 is a unique guitar in it self and while many collectors keep their items behind glass or in storage, David use the Strat frequently.
+The guitar was last seen for a photo session by Ross Halfin in 2006.

 – Guitarist, 1995